 It is possible to track the behavior of your customers through Google Universal Analytics tracking

-However, this is restricted only to direct orders.
+However, this is restricted only to redirect orders.
 If a customer reaches the MultiSafepay payment page, the UA-code will be loaded and you will be able to see that in the corresponding HTML.

-For redirected orders (e.g. iDEAL redirect, some cases of Klarna, Afterpay, etc.), there is NO tracking …
+For direct orders (e.g. iDEAL direct, some cases of Klarna, AfterPay, etc.), there is no tracking …

-Our notifications are webhooks whereby our API will notify your web server when the status of a transaction changes.
+Our notifications are webhooks where our API will notify your web server when the status of a transaction changes.

 The notification webhooks are triggered by events made by both your customers (e.g. completing a payment) and you (e.g. creating a refund).

-We will add 2 parameters to the notification:
+We will add 2 parameters to the notification request:

 A locale is a set of parameters that defines the user’s language, region and any special variant preferences that the user wants to see in their user interface.
 Usually a locale identifier consists of at least a language code and a country/region code (e.g. en_US).
 A locale can be included to provide localized payment pages for the customer.
 Use the format ab_CD with ISO 639 language codes …